 Car parking, check in and afternoon tea for the Hare & Hounds 8 km is at the Arch Brown Reserve, off Buchanan Road, Berwick.
 After check in, it is a short walk to the start on Inglis Road.
 All athletes are requested to bring a contribution towards afternoon tea to be held in the clubrooms at the Reserve.

+2018 marks the 50th anniversary of the event.
 During the 1960’s, the APSOCAAA (known at the time as the APS Old Boys Amateur Athletic Committee) was looking to develop more courses and events beyond the five or six main events then held each season.
 In the earlier part of the 20th century, various Harriers clubs had enjoyed a cross country event in which a runner (the hare) would set off on an unknown course, dropping flour or shredded paper, followed some time later by the pack of runners (the hounds), who endeavoured to catch the hare before he got back home.

 In 1969, Neil Lucas, the Old Scotch cross country captain and later to become Association President, lived in a flat with a mate in Berwick and suggested the area could be a good venue.
 Neil invited the Association members for a run through the reserves, paddocks and hills of Berwick, using the format of the hare and hounds.
 A track was laid out using white lime, although it could not be seen very well.
 Runners were graded and despatched in thirty second intervals rather than as a pack.
 Neil’s brother Peter recorded times.